Author(s): Shirah BH, Shirah HA

 BACKGROUND: Hidradenitis suppurativa is a chronic inflammatory cutaneous disorder that involves the infundibular terminal follicles in areas rich in apocrine glands and associated with the formation of abscesses and fistulating sinus.
 The clinical course is variable, and definitive evidence-based guidelines for the management are not well-established.
 Conservative treatment is controversial, and surgical excision is the recommended method.
 Herein, we aim to analyze the results of a modified conservative tissue preserving management protocol for stage I axillary hidradenitis suppurativa.

-CONCLUSION: We conclude that hidradenitis suppurativa continues to be a challenging disease for patients and physicians.
+CONCLUSIONS: We conclude that hidradenitis suppurativa continues to be a challenging disease for patients and physicians.
 Tissue preserving conservative method using the fusidic acid ointment for treating stage I axillary hidradenitis suppurativa showed a promising result.
 Further research should be conducted on the optimal treatment regimen.

 Dermatology Journal and/or Publisher